Poison Ivy: The Plant that Bites Back

 Whatever you do, Ratner-Connolly says, don’t mow, weed-whack or burn poison-ivy plants – dead or alive.
 That will only spew the oil around more.

-Protective creams such as Ivy Block, Tecnu, Multi-Shield and the new “buji Block” help some people, the Connollys say, and so does simply covering up exposed skin with gloves and clothing.
+Protective creams such as Ivy Block, Tecnu, Multi-Shield and the new “buji Block” help some people, the Connollys say, and so does simply covering up all exposed skin with gloves and clothing.

 Tips on prevention: